microsoft/foss-fund/README.md

 After a selection is made, the Microsoft open source office works to fund the project, allowing the recipient to use the funds to best suit their project's needs.

-### How the nomination process works
+### How the nomination process works :bar_chart:

 The nomination process is open to all Microsoft employees and interns, and a curation group - the "Open Source Champs", helps to get each fund's nominees together.
-Some funding rounds may have a particular theme.
+Some funding rounds may have a particular theme, and every funding round will have from 5-20 nominated projects or so.

 If you are an open source maintainer, the best way to make sure you're eligible is to build a great community, an amazing project, use an OSI-approved license, be able to receive funds (sometimes this may require working with a foundation).